archae0pteryx/react-redux-express-sample/README.md

 ```

 ---

+### API Documentation
+GET `/heartbeat` > ok 200

 ### Project Requirements

 #### Frontend

 - Create a multi component React/Redux/Node app to process results from a REST service.
 - Provide ability for user to search the JSON data by title.
 - Results of user search should be presented on the page
 - Provide ability for user to select an entry from the results and have it populate an edit form. * Provide ability for user to type the title of an entry in the edit form and have it populate the form